Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

-Under assumptions (i) and (ii), the operations which can happen between the masses due to their interactions with their local gravitational field are {\em Local Operations and Classical Communications (LOCC)}, which {\em cannot} create entanglement.
+Under assumptions (i) and (ii), the operations that can happen between the masses due to their interactions with their local gravitational field are {\em Local Operations and Classical Communications (LOCC)}, which {\em cannot} create entanglement.
 Thus it follows very simply that if entanglement is observed between the masses due to their gravitational interaction, then either gravity is {\em not} a classical field as per the definition (i) (i.e., it is {\em nonclassical}) or the assumption of a mediator (ii) is violated.
-This was the justification presented in~\cite{bose2017spin} when the idea of quantum gravity induced entanglement of masses (QGEM) was first proposed.
-Within this setting of exchange of a mediator between the masses, only a highly quantum mediator, namely a {\em virtual} (off-shell) particle (a quantum superposition of all energies) is necessary for the continuously coherent generation of entanglement, as has been shown through a fully relativistic treatment in~\cite{marshman2020locality} (for a treatment that shows also the retardation in the growth of entanglement, see \cite{christodoulou2023locally}).
+This was the justification presented in~\cite{bose2017spin}.
+Within this setting of exchange of a mediator between the masses, only a highly quantum mediator, namely a {\em virtual} (off-shell) particle (a quantum superposition of all energies) is necessary for the continuously coherent generation of entanglement, as has been shown through a fully relativistic treatment in~\cite{marshman2020locality} (for a treatment that also shows the retardation in the growth of entanglement, see \cite{christodoulou2023locally}).
 Alternately, it has been shown that the presence of entanglement also necessitates an {\em operator valued interaction} between masses, which is not possible with a classical mediator~\cite{bose2022mechanism}.